 Ambiq Micro launches US$85m NYSE IPO

-Ambiq Micro is seeking to raise up to US$85m from its NYSE IPO launched early Monday to grow and expand its business internationally.
+Ambiq Micro is seeking to raise up to US$85m from its NYSE IPO launched early on Monday to expand its business internationally.

-Bank of America and UBS are joint bookrunners in the marketing of 3.4m new shares at US$22-$25 for pricing next Tuesday, July 29, targeting a fully diluted market capitalization of US$460m at the top of that range.
+Bank of America and UBS are joint bookrunners in the marketing of 3.4m new shares at US$22–$25 for pricing on July 29, targeting a fully diluted market capitalisation of US$460m at the top of that range.

-The Texas-based chipmaker raised US$89.7m on a Series G private round in July last year at US$25.32 per share valuation.
+The Texas-based chipmaker raised US$89.7m on a Series G private round in July last year at US$25.32 per share.

-Ambiq specializes in ultra-low power chips used in consumer electronics and other devices that are located on the edge of network.
+Ambiq specialises in ultra-low power chips used in consumer electronics and other devices that are located on the edge of networks.

 In 2024, it shipped more than 42m units, an estimated 40% of which incorporated AI algorithms.